 Absolutely!
 We only have two glamping units.
 The gypsy van and shepherds hut are well spaced (over 25m apart) in a large garden well away from the house, with seating areas angled away from each other, allowing a much greater sense of space than you find on a larger site.
 Only the gypsy van guests have access to the summerhouse.

-The shepherd’s hut guests use the compost toilet.
-The gypsy van guests use the toilet in the garage block.
-The shower room is shared use but we ask guests to use it in a timed session with a gap in between.
+Both the shepherds hut and the gypsy van have their own compost toilet nearby.
+There is also a traditional flush toilet in the garage block used by both gypsy van and shepherd's hut guests.
+The shower room is also shared use.
 We also encourage use of the separate outdoor solar showers and can give you warm water from the house if it is a cloudy day.

 We have hand sanitiser at key points: compost toilet, outside the shower room /outside toilet, by the water tap and by the bins.